 Take advantage of UNL’s membership in the Mid-America Universities International (MAUI) organization by studying as an exchange student at one of 29 Utrecht Network universities in 26 European countries.
 Visit the MAUI-Utrecht website to learn more.

 MAUI-Utrecht places students once a year.
 MyWorld application deadline is typically in mid-February.

 Affiliated programs are education abroad programs administered by other U.S. and foreign universities, nonprofit organizations, and private companies.
 These programs offer you a wide range of disciplines and destinations.
 Students will receive support from UNL Education Abroad staff, but students will also work directly with the affiliate organization's staff.
 On-site support and staff will be from the affiliate organization.
 Be sure to check all of the program information in MyWorld and on the affiliate organization’s website.

 U.S.-based organizations include: AMIDEAST, API, CET Academic Programs, IES Abroad, ISA, SAI, and SIT

-U.S.-based institutions/consortia include: Arcadia University, CIMBA Italy, the Organization for Tropical Studies, and University of Minnesota Learning Abroad Center
+U.S.-based institutions/consortia include: Arcadia University, CIMBA Italy, and University of Minnesota Learning Abroad Center